Barcode vs. QR Code: Overview, Differences, & Top Use Cases

 QR codes, or Quick Response codes, are 2D matrix barcodes capable of storing binary data.
 They're scanned using everyday mobile devices, transforming into a vault of information within seconds.

 Unlike traditional barcodes, these 2D codes hold much more than just a sequence of numbers.
-They can store an array of multimedia data, ranging from images, audio, and video files to identifiers or locators that direct the scanner to specific URLs or apps.
+They can store multimedia data ranging from images, audio, and video files to identifiers or locators that direct the scanner to specific URLs or apps.

 The design and development of QR codes enable them to hold information in various encoding modes, such as numeric, alphanumeric, byte/binary, and kanji.
 This means they can hold more data and a greater variety of information than regular barcodes.